GoogleCloudPlatform/marketplace-k8s-app-tools/docs/building-deployer.md

 Registry repo.

-The deployer image and all of the referenced app images will be copied into the final Marketplace's public Container Registry repo.
+The deployer image and all of the referenced app images will be copied into Marketplace's public Container Registry repo.
 This means that images will have new names, and potentially also new tags.

 The deployer image does not, and **must not**, have the knowledge of how the